Virginia (pinnace): Voyages

 On October 17, 1608, the Popham Colony was abandoned and the colonists boarded Virginia and the supply ship Mary and John to return to England.
 Structurally sound after her first ocean crossing, Virginia had more work to do.
 On May 23, 1609, a new Charter of the Virginia Company, drafted by Francis Bacon, was signed by King James I of England.
 This Charter granted a vast extension of territory and expanded powers to the Company, spurring a renewed effort to save the remaining colony at Jamestown.

 Virginia was one of two pinnaces and seven larger ships in the fleet known as the Third Supply.
 With 500-600 people, the supply mission left Falmouth, Cornwall, England on June 8, 1609, directly for the colony in Virginia by way of the Azores and Bermuda.
 The flagship of this supply mission was the Sea Venture, which was the first single-timbered merchantman built in England, and also the first dedicated emigration ship.
-The fleet encountered a powerful three-day hurricane near Bermuda in late July 1609.. resulting in the loss of two ships, Catch and Sea Venture.
+The fleet encountered a powerful three-day hurricane near Bermuda in late July 1609. resulting in the loss of two ships, Catch and Sea Venture.
 Virginia left the supply fleet near the Azores presumably to return to England.
 She arrived undamaged at Jamestown on October 3, 1609, with 16 soldiers, six weeks after the other ships that were damaged in the Bermuda hurricane.
 It appears that Virginia missed the hurricane.

-The battered ships of the third supply mission arrived in August with 300 colonists and scant supplies to find the Jamestown colony with fractured leadership and under siege from the Powhatan tribe.
+The battered ships of the third supply mission arrived in August, 1609, with 300 colonists and scant supplies to find the Jamestown colony with fractured leadership and under siege from the Powhatan tribe.
 When Virginia arrived in early October, John Smith the leader of Jamestown was seriously injured, and James Davies was sent with Virginia to command Fort Algernon at Point Comfort.

-By June 1610 over 80% of the colonists at Jamestown had died, and the remaining colonists (about 60) boarded Virginia and another of the supply ships and abandoned Jamestown.
-While still in the James River, they met the ships of Lord De la Warr the new governor of Virginia with the fourth supply mission and returned to Jamestown.
+By June 1610, over 80% of the colonists at Jamestown Island had died, and the remaining colonists (about 60) boarded Virginia (along with the Bermuda-built Deliverance and Patience) to seek rescue north of Chesapeake Bay.
+Captain Edward Brewster commanded the pinnace, and while passing by Mulberry Island in the James River, the colonists were intercepted by the supply mission of Lord De la Warr.

 The last historical record of Virginia was June 1610 when Captain Robert Tyndall was directed to take Virginia to catch fish in the Chesapeake Bay between Cape Henry and Cape Charles.

 Reconstruction

-The pinnace Virginia is being reconstructed by an all-volunteer group Maine' First Ship just upriver from the site it was originally built.
+The pinnace Virginia was reconstructed by an all-volunteer group Maine' First Ship just upriver from the site it was originally built.
 The design was completed in 2007 after extensive research, hampered by the lack of historical information.
 The keel was laid on July 3, 2011.
 The reconstruction was done in and around the Bath Freight Shed in Bath, Maine.
 Virginia was launched on June 4, 2022.
 The goal is to create a floating classroom for students of all ages, promote an appreciation of Maine's early shipbuilding heritage, the Popham Colony, and its relationship with the Wabanaki.